mapeditor/tiled/docs/manual/automapping.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The Mana World uses an extra tile layer called *Collision* to have
-information about whether a player is able to walk at certain tiles or
+information about whether a player is able to walk on certain tiles or
-if it is not.
+not.
 That layer is invisible to the player, but the game engine
 parses it, whether there is a tile or there is no tile.

 So we need to decide for each position if a player can walk there and